The Power of Uncertainty

 We drove another couple of minutes to the village so that we could talk to the community health worker.
 He said that the girl had had trouble breathing the day before, so he had given her a series of drugs and multi-vitamins by IV through the night.
 I scrambled to write the names of the medicines down phonetically so that I could tell the doctors at the hospital in Mingkaman.
 Oftentimes, patients are given completely the wrong drugs by untrained local health workers and it is difficult for the doctors to repair the damage later without knowing what is in their bloodstream…

 I left my staff with the assessment team and decided to use our car to transport the girl and her family to Mingkaman – immediately.
 The parents, the little girl, and her baby sibling and brother piled into the back, along with a local who could help direct our route.
 He said he knew a shortcut to take and I agreed, thinking it would get us back as quickly as possible.
 Unfortunately, much to my dismay, after 45 minutes we were still in the bush.
 Turns out, our shortcut bypassed the main road entirely, meaning that we were on a harrowing trip straight through the bush – we had no reliable way of knowing exactly where we were going or how long it would take us to get there.
 I tried to avoid slipping into full panic-mode by talking to the family through our driver, but his ability to understand English was limited.
 I learned that the little girl’s name was Mary just before she started quietly vomiting all over herself and her father, who was cradling her and trying to straighten our her claw-like arms.
 Our small chat stopped after that.
 The smell inside the car became unbearable in the heat, but we couldn’t roll down the windows because of the danger of branches, sticks and other sharp objects that were slapping against the side of the vehicle as we raced through the bush.
-I focused on breathing slowly through my mouth, but I could taste the small of vomit in the air.It was the longest drive of my life.
+I focused on breathing slowly through my mouth, but I could taste the smell of vomit in the air.It was the longest drive of my life.
 I gripped onto the handle above me inside the land cruiser and told the driver to speed up, but it was impossible.
 The brush reached above the hood of the car at time and we couldn’t even see what lay ahead.
 I had no way of stopping the questions from bouncing against the top of my skull and ringing in my ears.
 What if we get a flat?
 What if we get lost?
 What if – god forbid – she dies in this car?
 I must have checked my watch a hundred times.
 Please, please, please, let us make it to Mingkaman.
 After an hour and 15 minutes, we emerged onto a dirt path.
 I quickly recognized it as one of my regular running routes next to the market.
 Just a few minutes to go.
-We pulled up to the Medecins Sans Frontieres hospital and I ran around to grab Mary from the back.
+We pulled up to the Medecins Sans Frontieres hospital (which was a tent in the bush) and I ran around to grab Mary from the back.
 Her father was moving slowly – was he sick too? – so he just passed her right into my outstretched arms without saying a word.
 She was covered in dried vomit and stiff as a board.
 Almost there, Mary.
 I carried her through the gate and was immediately ushered into the emergency room (tent).
 She was extremely weak and barely conscious.
 What’s wrong with her?
 Is she going to be okay?
 The doctors diligently started their work and informed me, apologetically but firmly, that they wouldn’t know anything until they conducted some tests.
 I knew that my presence there would not help anyone work any faster, so I stepped just outside the tent to sit with the family.
 And to watch.

 Within minutes, we had a diagnosis: cerebral malaria.